gdennie/freya.documentation/references/machine-definitions.md

 ## Configuration

 Configuration operation types vary by required return type, so the types are given in the table.
 They are all of Freya<T>, where T is configuration operation specific.
+Default values returned (the `T` from `Freya<T>`) are given.

 Operation            | Type                                   | Default | Description
 ---------------------|----------------------------------------|---------|------------